PragatiKoyande/devops/README.md

       value: "sit"

-      again the indentation issue please dont alter any values only reolve the error and send me back entire file correct one
+indentation issue please dont alter any values only resolve the error and send me back entire correct file